 But then there’s the witch that haunts your dreams, your thoughts, your memories.
 Some of us were born with that instinct, that gnawing feeling that no matter how peaceful life with someone feels, there’s something missing.
 That connection with the unknown, with the ancient, the primeval.
 No matter where you go, your heart is by that blazing hearth, the firelight flickering in her eyes, bewitching.
 When you find it, how do you live without it?
 Because that feeling never really dies, even if you try.
 You still carry it, because it bruised a part of you too deeply inside to ever have anything else touch you there.

-Or at least that’s where I am now.
-Living without that sense of mystery, danger and heart pounding excitement is to live a grey, ashen existence.
-Drugs, alcohol numbs the loss, but doesn’t fill the hole.
-I read the following today and it drove the point home.
-It was written by Percy Shelley to Mary Godwin, who later became his wife … “This separation is a calamity…[I feel] a desolation of heart where you have been accustomed to be.”
+Or at least that’s where I was when I first wrote this.
+Reading it back now, I realize that living without that sense of mystery, danger and heart pounding excitement is to live a grey, ashen existence.
+The magic was buried beneath the pain of loss.
+Percy Shelley wrote to Mary Godwin, who later became his wife … “This separation is a calamity…[I feel] a desolation of heart where you have been accustomed to be.”

-I’m not saying it’s bad, but on a night walk a week or two ago, I met a black cat who danced to side to avoid me crossing its path.
+That’s how it felt at the time.
+I’m not saying it was bad, but on a night walk about that time, I met a black cat who danced to the side to avoid me crossing its path.

-Or perhaps it’s time to go looking that for that crossroads in the dark of night, maybe after all these years it’s finally rubbed off on me, and I’ve become the witch.
+So perhaps it’s almost time to go looking that for that crossroads in the dark of night, maybe after all these years it’s finally rubbed off on me, and I’ve become the witch.

 Jacques Brel wrote in the song My Death, “Angel or Devil, I don’t care.
 For in front of that door there is you.”
 Maybe we just wander through the darkest part of the forest, looking for the witch you feel in your bones is there, and know beyond a shadow of a doubt, that figure that waits on the path before you, standing in front the door is your destiny.